On the non-periodic stable Auslander--Reiten Heller component for the Kronecker algebra over a complete discrete valuation ring: Preliminaries

-\begin{definition} Let $A$ be a symmetric $\O$-order.
-A \textbf{stable Auslander--Reiten quiver} of $A$ is a valued quiver such that \begin{itemize} \item vertices are isoclasses of non-projective $A$-lattices $M$ such that $M\otimes \K$ is projective, \item valued arrows $M\xrightarrow{(a,b)}N$ for irreducible morphisms $M\to N$ where the value $(a,b)$ of the arrow is given as follows. \begin{enumerate}[(i)] \item For a minimal right almost split morphism $f: E\to N$, $M$ appears $a$ times in $E$ as a direct summand. \item For a minimal left almost split morphism $g: M\to E$, $N$ appears $b$ times in $E$ as a direct summand. \end{enumerate} \end{itemize} \end{definition} A component of a stable Auslander--Reiten quiver is defined in the similar way as stable translation quivers.
-Let $C$ be a component of the stable Auslander--Reiten quiver of a symmetric $\O$-order $A$.
-By the definition, $C$ can not have multiple arrows, and if $M$ is a vertex of $C$, then there exists an almost split sequence
+\begin{definition} \begin{enumerate}[(a)] \item The \textit{stable Auslander--Reiten quiver} for $\mathsf{latt}^{(\natural)}$-$A$ is the valued quiver defined as follows: \begin{itemize} \item The set of vertices is a complete set of isoclasses of non-projective indecomposable $A$-lattices in $\latt^{(\natural)}$-$A$. \item We draw a valued arrow $M\xrightarrow{(a,b)}N$ whenever there exist irreducible morphisms $M\to N$, where the valuation $(a,b)$ means: \begin{enumerate}[(i)] \item For a minimal right almost split morphism $f: E\to N$, $M$ appears $a$ times in $E$ as direct summands. \item For a minimal left almost split morphism $g: M\to E$, $N$ appears $b$ times in $E$ as direct summands. \end{enumerate} \end{itemize} The stable Auslander--Reiten quiver for $\mathsf{latt}^{(\natural)}$-$A$, which we called the stable Auslander--Reiten quiver for $\latt$-$A$ in the introduction, is denoted by $\Gamma_s(A)$. \item The union of components of $\Gamma_s(A)$ containing indecomposable Heller lattices is said to be the \textit{Heller component} of $A$, and denoted by $\mathcal{CH}_{A}$. \end{enumerate} \end{definition}